 If you’re looking for an assault rifle with excellent mobility and low recoil, there’s nothing better than the FFAR 1.
-The Season 2 Reloaded update nerfed the FFAR’s mobility and yet it continues to dominate the meta.
-The FFAR competes against some of the best SMGs in terms of its damage output at point blank range.
+Despite receiving a number of nerfs in the Season 3 update, this weapon is still a popular pick among players.
 Give our best FFAR 1 Warzone loadout a try – you might be surprised at how powerful this weapon can truly be with the right attachments.

 Players have been ignoring this semi-automatic assault rifle in Warzone for far too long.
 Unfortunately, if you’re still overlooking this rifle then you missed its glory days – it’s ludicrously fast time-to-kill has been tempered through a couple of nerfs.
 It’s still great, but it’s no longer at the top of the assault rifle pecking order.
 We’ve assembled the best FAL Warzone setup to help you plan your build out.

 Assault rifles that specialise in short distances are hard to come by in Warzone, but the Groza seems to be designed as a close quarters weapon.
 The rapid fire rate of the Groza, coupled with the low recoil make this weapon a force to be reckoned with.
 You’ll want to look at our best Groza Warzone loadout to see what attachments can transform this assault rifle.
 When equipped with larger magazines and a Spetsnaz Speedgrip, this gun is capable of dealing high amounts of damage in an instant.